Marta Blanco

 Marta Blanco (1938–2020), was a Chilean writer and journalist.

 Early life

-Blanco was born in 1938 in Viña del Mar.
+Blanco was born in Viña del Mar.

 Personal life

-Blanco was married to Enrique Lafourcade.
+Blanco was married to Pedro Blanco.
 She was his second wife and they were together for seven years.
 He had been married to Chilean-born Canadian artist Maria Luisa Segnoret and he went on to marry Chilean painter Rossana Pizarro Garcia.